muppet9010/factorio-muppet-streamer/README.md

 Notes:

 - If a player is in a vehicle while the effect is active they take increasing damage until they get out, in addition to the ground being set on fire.
 If they get back in another vehicle then the damage resumes from its high point reached so far.
-This is to stop the player jumping in/out of armoured vehicles (tank, train, etc) and being effectively immune as those vehicles take so little fire damage.
+This is to stop the player jumping in/out of armored vehicles (tank, train, etc) and being effectively immune as those vehicles take so little fire damage.

 Player Drop Inventory